microsoft/industry/foundations/powerPlatform/readme.md

 * Enable autoscale for shared workspaces within your organization to reduce the management overhead and the requirement to continuously monitor the required CPU time of each workspace.
 Set the maximum number of additional autoscale v-cores to a reasonable number between 1-4.
 If more capacity is required, evaluate whether a AKU upgrade is required.
 For more details about load evaluation in Power BI Premium Gen2 visit this [documentation page](https://docs.microsoft.com/power-bi/admin/service-premium-concepts).
 Assign the subscription and resource group of the application team to the autoscale settings for cross-charging purposes.
 * Set up metadata scanning in the Power BI tenant to allow Azure Purview or other data catalogues to collect metadata and lineage.
 * Define a default label and enforce mandatory label policies for Power BI dashboards and datasets in the Microsoft 365 compliance center to ensure comprehensive protection and governance of sensitive data.
-* Configure sensitivity label inheritance from data sources as well as downstream inheritance in the Power BI tenant to simplify end-to-end information protection inside your organization. <!-- Use the "Downstream inheritance with user consent" mode, to allow users define more restrictive sensitivity labels when combining multiple data assets. -->
+* Configure sensitivity label inheritance from data sources as well as downstream inheritance in the Power BI tenant to simplify end-to-end information protection inside your organization. <!-- Use the "Downstream inheritance with user consent" mode, to allow users define more restrictive sensitivity labels when combining multiple data assets. --> Also, evaluate restricting highly confidential content from being shared within the organization via links.
+* Define and present custom messages in the Power BI tenant to shows disclaimers and guide users before publishing artifacts to a workspace.
+* Continuously export Power BI audit logs to an Azure storage account and build dashboards to track usage of Power BI artifacts.
+More details on how to setup the data export can be found [here](https://docs.microsoft.com/en-us/power-bi/admin/service-admin-auditing#use-the-activity-log).
+* COnsider restricting export paths that do not support label inheritance.
+Supported paths are [documented here](https://docs.microsoft.com/en-us/power-bi/admin/service-security-sensitivity-label-overview#supported-export-paths).

 ## Management and monitoring